 - Scroll down and select PDF documents

-- Click the Back arrow and then close the Settings window.
+- You can now close the Settings window.

 Microsoft Edge - Windows 10